Ellison Hoover: Career

-As early as 1928 Hoover created the full page syndicated comic “The Outline of Oscar”.
-In 1930 he took over drawing the daily syndicated cartoon strip “Mr. and Mrs.” after the death of its creator, cartoonist Clare Briggs.
+As early as 1928, Hoover created the full-page syndicated comic “The Outline of Oscar”.
+In 1930 he took over drawing the daily syndicated comic strip “Mr. and Mrs.” after the death of its creator, cartoonist Clare Briggs.
 The texts were provided by Art Folwell.
 Together they created the strip until 1947.

 Hoover was successful as a fine artist—in painting, drawings and lithography.
 A friend, Alexander Hammerslough, describes a one-man gallery show in Martha’s Vineyard "which consisted of his head drawings of many celebrities, including James Cagney."
 His prints are well known.
 Multiple copies have survived and can be found in museums, galleries, and at auction.
 His paintings and drawings are scarce, at least to the public.

-Art critic Thomas Craven provided a typed assessment of Hoover’s work for art dealer Jean Bohne:
+The art critic Thomas Craven provided a typed assessment of Hoover's work for art dealer Jean Bohne: